A diver-down flag is red with a white diagonal stripe running down (from the upper left to the bottom right).

 If you see a diver down flag in the water, you will need to make sure that your boat is travelling at a safe speed and distance away from the flag and surrounding site.
 This goes for both the diver flag as well as the red and white dive flag.

-If you are driving a boat, you must ideally keep around 300 feet, or 90 metres, away from any diver down flag or dive flag you spot.
+If you are driving a boat, you must keep 300 feet (90 metres) away from any diver down flag or dive flag you spot.
 This applies to open water – if you spot a dive flag or multiple dive flags in smaller channels, you may be able to keep up to 100 feet or 30 metres away.
 However, regardless of whether you see an alpha flag or not, it’s essential you keep well clear.

 Communication between boats and divers is essential.
-The dive boat should establish clear communications channels with all divers before a flag is set.
-As normal, all drivers and divers should make sure that they follow clear safety planning and procedures.
+The dive boat should establish clear communication channels with all divers before a flag is set.
+As usual, all drivers and divers should ensure they follow precise safety planning and procedures.

 What Flag Indicates Scuba Diving or Snorkeling Activity?